HoangLa95/qualitedevs2/PSs/ps3.md

 It is difficult to add students and their grades.
 We are therefore going to create a `Student` class with the following three attributes:
-- Only the student’s ID is necessary to construct the object.
-The ID is **immutable**: once initialized by the constructor, it cannot be modified.
+- Only the student’s Id is necessary to construct the object.
+The Id is **immutable**: once initialized by the constructor, it cannot be modified.
 This is made possible by using `const` in front of the attribute.

 :::{note} Initializing a `const` attribute
 :class: dropdown